Amy Zuercher

 Class of 1949

-Porter was a 4-year letterman at LHS in football and basketball, as well as a standout baseball player during his junior and season seasons.
-An All-League selection in both football and basketball, Porter earned All-Ohio honors on the gridiron as a senior in 1948.
+Porter was a 4-year letterman at LHS in Football and Basketball, as well as a standout Baseball player during his Junior and Senior seasons.
+An All-League selection in both Football and Basketball, Porter earned All-Ohio honors on the gridiron as a Senior in 1948.
 Immediately upon graduating from Loudonville, he traveled to Palm Beach, Florida and tried out with the Philadelphia Athletics, although he was injured during tryouts and did not make the team.
 He did however, continue his athletic career as a member of the Mansfield Merchants, who at the time were affiliated with the National Baseball Congress.

 Zach Davis